Cain’s Aftermath: Cain’s Greatest Sin

 Both Jabal and Jubal are the children of Ada.
 “Jabal erected tents, and loved the life of a shepherd,” from Josephus, and from Gen. 4.20, “He was the father of those who dwell in tents and have livestock.”
 Jabal is accredited with initiating what is historically known as ‘tent people’, and advances the nomadic culture.
 Many commentaries attribute Jabal as the person who creates the Bedouin culture.
 Other scholars believe that the Bedouins already existed.
 Regardless, Jabal’s contribution to nomadic life would not have been after the nature of Abraham, who followed after God, but would have been after the nature of Cain, godless or pagan.

 Now into the seventh generation of Cain, and having arrived at Lamech, scripture indicates that Lamech continues to pursue violence and murder.
 The history of this part of the world now enters into a realm of confusion and serial revenge.
 Where before a certain ground shared open grazing, conflicts now ensue for land use.
 As an oasis may have once been free-right, now a tribe claims the oasis as their own.
 Suspicions may grow as tribes come into contact, tribal grudges erupt and death often follows.
 Tribal wars based upon long-ago events become continuous.
-There is no forgiveness here.
+It is unlikely forgiveness does not reside here.

 Gen. 9.6 attempts to resolve this issue of inherited tribal and family warfare.
 “Whoever sheds human blood, by a human being will his own blood be shed.”
 This is intended as a judicial prescription to stop revenge killings and the family feuds that almost always follow.
 As part of the Noahide laws, blood remains sacred, and to God the taking of human life is anathema.
 Under Cain’s heritage, men fell under a murderous malediction.
 Even the sounds of music by Jubal, Jabal’s brother, are pleasant upon one occasion, but upon another, the pounding of drums heightens the warlike fever.